xinyanliang/EDFv0.1/README.md

 ## Reproduce our result on the open-set scenario
 Setting: EDF and view exteacters are trained on PubChem-10k dataset; retrieve database is constructed using training set of ChEMBL-10k dataset;
 these images from test set of ChEMBL-10k dataset are used query images.

+1. Download the trained EDF and view exteacter models from the link https://pan.baidu.com/s/1RtV3QACJpTPtWLJ7NdlSzg, then put them into the models folder;
+2. Download the datasets from the link https://pan.baidu.com/s/1LIE2ti2c9f4r9wuW3oUARQ 提取码：ejx5, then put them into the database folder;
+3. Running open_set_report.py
 ```python
 # open_set_report.py
 from sklearn.metrics import pairwise_distances